-M. N. Rahaman and W. Fahrenholtz, "Undergraduate Laboratory Experience for Ceramics," ASEE Annual Conference Proceedings, pp. 6465-6472, American Society for Engineering Education (ASEE), Jun 2000.
+M. N. Rahaman and W. Fahrenholtz, "Undergraduate Laboratory Experience for Ceramics," Proceedings of the ASEE Annual Conference and Exposition (2000, St. Louis, MO), pp. 6465-6472, American Society for Engineering Education (ASEE), Jun 2000.

 ASEE Annual Conference and Exposition: Engineering Education Beyond the Millenium (2000: Jun.
 18-21, St. Louis, MO)

 Materials Science and Engineering